kimoofey/notice-board/README.md

 1. Clone repository using Git.
 2. Install project's dependencies by running `npm install` from **both** root and frontend folders.
-3. Run `npm start` from root folder.
-It will run Express on 3001 port.
+3. Run `npm run start:dev` from root folder.
+It will run Express on 3001 port via nodemon.
+To restart it just save changes and nodemon will automatically restarting the server.
 4. Run `npm start` from frontend folder.
 It will run application on 3000 port.

 ### Deployment